Tête Blanche

 Tête Blanche (/fr/, lit.
 'White Head') is a mountain of the Pennine Alps on the Swiss-Italian border.
 Its summit (3,710 metres) is the tripoint between the valleys of Hérens, Mattertal (both in Valais) and Valpelline (in the Aosta Valley), thus forming the linguistic tri-point between French (Val d'Hérens and Aosta Valley), German (Mattertal), and Italian (bilingual Aosta Valley) -speaking areas.

-Tête Blanche is generally the high point of the Haute route between Chamonix and Zermatt and the annually race Patrouille des Glaciers.
+Tête Blanche is generally the high point of the Haute route between Chamonix and Zermatt and the annual race Patrouille des Glaciers.
 Tête Blanche lies within a few kilometres of the Matterhorn and Dent d'Hérens on the east.